paveldk/DubaiServices/README.md

 Follow the link below to watch a quick overview of the workspace and projects in the Telerik Platform.

+// TODO: update the video to use the official version

 <a href="http://screencast.com/t/11ptcpiw" target="_blank">Open and run the project in Telerik Platform</a>

 ### Implementation Details ###